Indiana teen gets 65 years in pregnant schoolmate’s killing

 “You took her life in one of the most savage and violent manners I have seen in my career,” Hurley told Trejo before announcing his sentence.

 Trejo and Rouhselang were Mishawaka High School classmates in December 2018 when authorities said they argued over her pregnancy.
-Her body was discovered in a dumpster behind a restaurant near her home.
+Her body was discovered in a dumpster behind a restaurant near her home in Mishawaka, about 80 miles (130 kilometers) east of Chicago.
 A trash bag had been placed over her head and upper torso, according to court documents.

-Her body was found in a dumpster in their hometown of Mishawaka, about 80 miles (130 kilometers) east of Chicago.

 Rouhselang’s mother, Melissa Wallace, had asked the judge to sentence her daughter’s killer to life in prison.